Make a Request

 The Office of Liquor and Gaming Regulation (OLGR) Community Benefit Funds Unit (CBFU) distributes revenue from gaming taxes to various not-for-profit community groups throughout Queensland and invites all eligible organisations to submit grant applications to the Gambling Community Benefit Fund during the application periods noted below.

-Round 116 ($100k super round) will open mid-January 2023 and close at midnight on 28 February 2023.
+Round 117 ($35k standard round) is now open and will close at midnight on 31 May 2023.

 Click here for the Gambling Community Benefit Fund.